 Major in Tourism and Hotel Development

-Graduates with a major in Tourism and Hotel Development can expect to succeed in careers where tourism planning, securing finance, marketing, negotiating with government authorities, developing policies, improving tax regimes, and sustaining an environment conducive to tourism development, is highly desirable.
-Past experience has shown that while many of our graduates continue contributing to the effectiveness of existing organizations, many others have become successful entrepreneurs.
+Succeed in careers where tourism planning, securing finance, marketing, negotiating with government authorities, developing policies, improving tax regimes, and sustaining an environment conducive to tourism development, is highly desirable including positions as:

 The business core focuses on fundamental business knowledge, management techniques and leadership strategies.
 Core Courses include Financial Management and Reporting; Leadership; Managing People, Teams and Organizations; Entrepreneurship; Innovation; Project Management; as well as Digital Marketing.